lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/Prepare-for-Vent.rst

      ``auxtel/prepare_for/vent.py`` script running until observer manually stops it or the Sun reaches 5 deg above horizon.

 #.
-If the wind speed is below 10 m/s, manually open **only** vent gate #3 using the switch and turn on the extraction fan to **20-25Hz**.
+If the average wind speed is below 10 m/s, the script will automatically open the vent gate and turn on the extraction fan to 20%.
-   If wind speed is above or close to 10 m/s, keep vent gates closed and extraction fan off.
+   If the average wind speed is above 10 m/s, the script will NOT open vent gates closed or turn the extraction fan on.
+   If the average wind speed exceeds 10 m/s while the script is running, it will turn the extraction fan off and close the vent gate, and will NOT attempt to re-open them.

    .. figure:: ./_static/PrepareforVent_AuxTel_VentGate3andFan.png
       :name: Dome Vent Gate 3 and Extraction Fan